wysaid/clion-cmake-format/README.md

 - Press `Shift+Alt+F` (Windows/Linux) or `Shift+Option+F` (Mac)
 - Or right-click and select "Format Document"

+### Create Default Configuration File

+To quickly set up a project-specific configuration:

+1. Open any file in your project (or ensure a workspace folder is open)
+2. Open the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P`)
+3. Type and select "CLion CMake Formatter: Create Default Configuration File"
+4. A `.cc-format.jsonc` file will be created in the project's git root directory with default settings

+The command automatically:
+- Finds the git root directory from the active document's location
+- Handles git submodules correctly
+- Falls back to workspace folders if no git repository is found
+- Uses the plugin's default configuration values

 ### Format on Save

 Add to your VSCode settings (`settings.json`):